Saturday, January 25, 2025

 P. K. Ghatak, M.D.

 The birth of Bacteriology had to wait till the microscope was invented.
-But there is considerable controversy regarding who actually invented a microscope.
+But there is considerable controversy regarding who actually invented the microscope.
 In 1590, Hans Lippershey in Holland applied for a patent for a microscope and naturally, he was credited for inventing the microscope.
-In the same time Antonie van Leeuwenhoek lived in the same town.
+At the same time, Antonie van Leeuwenhoek lived in the same town.
 He made a microscope of his own design.
-He found living organisms in the rain water and then he began examining everything with his handheld microscope.
+He found living organisms in the rainwater and then he began examining everything with his handheld microscope.
 In 1676, he reported his findings to the Royal Society of London, England.
 He reported observing various forms of small and smaller living organisms and he called them Animalcules.
 Medical society credited him for his inversion of the microscope.

-The German scientist Ferdinand Cohn (1828 -1898), after years of pain streaking study of the various contradictory and confused publications on this subject, put his straight forward classification bacteria in 1870.
-Many consider Cohn as the originator of bacteriology but majority gave the credit to Robert Koch.
+The German scientist Ferdinand Cohn (1828 -1898), after years of pain streaking study of the various contradictory and confused publications on this subject, put his straightforward classification of bacteria in 1870.
+Many consider Cohn the originator of bacteriology but the majority gave the credit to Robert Koch.

 The Spontaneous Generation of Life: